Higgs Condensates are Symmetry-Protected Topological Phases: I. Discrete Symmetries: Lattice Gauge Theory

 Thus far, we discussed a particular boundary Hamiltonian with a `rough' edge (i.e., with gauge links sticking out).
 However, the `Higgs=SPT' phenomena (and its associated edge modes) is more generally applicable; it only relies on choosing a boundary Hamiltonian which commutes with $P$ and $W$ symmetry.
 Indeed, the arguments given above already show that no matter what symmetry-preserving boundary perturbations we include for the rough edge, there will be an open region of the Fradkin-Shenker phase diagram with protected edge modes---delineated by a boundary phase transition.

 What happens if we would choose, say, a smooth boundary?
 The results depend on whether we enforce the Gauss law on the boundary sites.
 Note that now there are only three gauge links emanating from a boundary site, in which case the Gauss operator no longer commutes with the magnetic symmetry.
-In this case we do not expect edge modes, since we have strongly violated the symmetries protecting the SPT phase.
-If one does not enforce the Gauss law on the boundary, then we restore $W$ symmetry, thereby leading to protected edge modes (see Appendix~\ref{app:smoothbdy} for a detailed analysis which confirms this prediction).
+In this case we do not expect edge modes, since we have strongly violated the symmetries protecting the SPT phase.\footnote{For a smooth boundary it is straightforward to construct an Ising gauge theory with dynamical vison matter.
+In such theory a smooth boundary does not break its 1-form electric symmetry.
+After condensing visons, we end up with an SPT order protected by the electric 1-form and the 0-form vison matter symmetries.
+This is in essence the $e-m$-dual of the scenario discussed above.} If one does not enforce the Gauss law on the boundary, then we restore $W$ symmetry, thereby leading to protected edge modes (see Appendix~\ref{app:smoothbdy} for a detailed analysis which confirms this prediction).
 This set-up can arise in a variety of ways, such as an effective description of an SIS interface in the bulk (Sec.~\ref{subsec:2DSIS}) or of a spatial interface between distinct SPT phases (Sec.~\ref{subsec:interface}).

 There is also a more general and universal perspective on why and when the edge mode emerges.
 One can interpret the $P$ symmetry action on the boundary as measuring the electric flux piercing the boundary (indeed, see Eq.~\eqref{eq:2DP}).
 Hence, requiring the boundary Hamiltonian to commute with $P$ and $W$ corresponds to the physical demand that electric and magnetic charges are globally conserved.
 These conservation laws carry a mutual anomaly at the edge (forbidding a trivial edge), which in turn can be traced back to the \emph{bulk} anomaly of the deconfined phase of the gauge theory (this is discussed in detail in Secs. ~\ref{subsec:2DSIS} and ~\ref{subsecZnanomaly}).
 This perspective generalizes to other gauge groups, as we discuss in Part II \cite{partII}.